 California property law enables the owner of property, upon subdivision or development of the land, to place covenants, restrictions, or other limitations on how the subdivided land may be used.
-Restrictive covenants can require any development on the property to follow certain architectural styles, limit the types of uses or development on the property, or even limit the number of people who may reside on the property.
+Restrictive covenants can place a variety of restrictions on properties, including by limiting the number of people who may reside on the property.
 Because such covenants are considered to "run with the land," they remain on the property's title even after the original owner sells the land.
-Many restrictive covenants that restrict the size and density of residential property pose a hindrance to the development of those properties into affordable housing.
+Many restrictive covenants that restrict the size and density of residential property pose a hindrance to the development of affordable housing.
 Thus, in 2021, the Legislature passed AB 721 to allow for the removal of these restrictive covenants for affordable housing projects.
+Similar restrictive covenants are often contained in restrictive easement agreements made on commercial properties that hinder the ability of owners to redevelop these commercial properties into developments that include residential units.
+AB 1050 builds upon AB 721's process to permit the removal of restrictive covenants that restrict the size and density of residential property on commercial property when the owner plans to redevelop the property to include residential units.

-AB 1385 proposes to permit an owner of property located within a county that experienced a major wildfire disaster in January 2025 to utilize the AB 721 process to remove restrictive covenants that limit the size or density of housing on the property.
-AB 1385 is author-sponsored, and the Committee has received no timely letters of support or opposition.
-Should the bill pass this Committee, it will then be referred to the Senate Housing Committee.
+AB 1050 is author-sponsored and supported by the Lieutenant Governor Eleni Kounalakis, the California Apartment Association, and a number of other pro-housing organizations.
+The Committee has received no timely letters of opposition.
+Should this bill pass this Committee, it will then be referred to the Senate Housing Committee.